chrisballinger/prosody-modules/mod_firewall/README.markdown

   Action                  Description
   ----------------------- ---------------------------------------------------------------------------------------------------------------------------------------------------------
-  `PASS.`                 Stop executing actions and rules on this stanza, and let it through this chain.
+  `PASS.`                 Stop executing actions and rules on this stanza, and let it through this chain and any calling chains.
   `DROP.`                 Stop executing actions and rules on this stanza, and discard it.
+  `DEFAULT.`              Stop executing actions and rules on this stanza, prevent any other scripts/modules from handling it, to trigger the appropriate default "unhandled stanza" behaviour.
+Do not use in custom chains (it is treated as PASS).
   `REDIRECT=jid`          Redirect the stanza to the given JID.
   `REPLY=text`            Reply to the stanza (assumed to be a message) with the given text.
   `BOUNCE.`               Bounce the stanza with the default error (usually service-unavailable)